guillaume-elambert/devops-training/ansible-training/README.md

 Before I started learning Ansible on my own, I looked online to see if anyone had given an interesting project for a beginner.
 I did found a few, but they were either too difficult for a beginner or too simple.
 That's why I decided to create my own projects.

-The purpose of this site is to retrace my first steps with Ansible so that you can do the same.
+The purpose of this part is to retrace my first steps with Ansible so that you can do the same.

 I encourage you to follow my thoughts, without copying and pasting what I have done so far, to better understand how Ansible works.